 Get into the habit of doing the following:

 - Connect to WiFi every chance you get.

 - Limit browsing time to when you’re on WiFi.

-- For apps that constantly refresh using data (i.e. emails), change your settings on your phone so it only refreshes when you’re on WiFi, or set it so it refreshes less frequently.
+- For apps that constantly refresh using data (i.e., emails), change your settings on your phone, so it only updates when you’re on WiFi, or set it, so it refreshes less frequently.

 - For less important apps, set it so that you can only access them when you’re on WiFi.